-(ii) Number of students.
-The number of students to be served by the project and the total number of students attending the school(s).
+(ii) Students to be served.
+The number of students to be served by the project and the grade level(s) of targeted students in the proposed project.

-(v) Pre- and post-assessments.
-Whether a pre- and post-assessment of Native language proficiency is available and, if not, whether grant funds will be used for developing such assessment.
+(iv) Pre- and post-assessments.
+Whether a pre- and post-assessment of Native American language proficiency is available and, if not, the percentage of grant funds that will be used for developing such assessment.

-(vii) Program description.
-A description of how the eligible entity will: Support Native language education and development, and provide professional development for staff, in order to strengthen the overall language and academic goals of the school(s) that will be served by the project; ensure the implementation of rigorous academic content that prepares all students for college and career; and ensure that students progress toward meeting high-level fluency goals in the Native language.
+(v) Program description.
+A description of how the eligible entity will support Native American language education and development, and provide professional development for staff, in order to strengthen the overall language and academic goals of the school(s) that will be served by the project; ensure the implementation of rigorous academic content that prepares all students for college and career; and ensure that students' progress toward meeting high-level fluency goals in the Native American language.

 (b) An assurance that for each school to be included in the project—

-(ii) The school assesses students using the Native American or Alaska Native language of instruction, where possible;
+(ii) The school provides assessments of students using the Native American or Alaska Native language of instruction, where possible;

 (iii) The qualifications of all instructional and leadership personnel at such school are sufficient to deliver high-quality education through the Native American or Alaska Native language used in the school; and